McGill-NLP/AURORA/README.md

 ### Human Ratings

 We also release human ratings of image editing outputs on AURORA-Bench examples, which forms the basis of our main evaluation in the paper.
-The output images and assocaciated human ratings (`task_scores_finegrained.json`) can be downloaded from Google Drive: [Link](https://drive.google.com/file/d/1sT0rerhrSLWlSsiw1BsO1ALbGssqEBpz/view?usp=sharing)
+The output images and assocaciated human ratings can be downloaded from Google Drive and is straightforward to use e.g. for computing correlations with a new metric: [json](https://drive.google.com/file/d/1C7yT2j9rgeTloYCOJ0JeNEQAV48Luqcf/view?usp=sharing), [images files](https://drive.google.com/file/d/1wUwlxN1ArqTlCQQgnsj7DoXNoPRX71Ao/view?usp=sharing)

 ## Running stuff